Exploration of Parameters in f(R,T) Gravity and Comparison with Type Ia Supernovae Data

 \section{Abstract}

-The expansion of the Universe in $f(R,T)$ gravity is studied.
+We consider Type Ia supernova data in the context of $f(R,T)$ gravity.
 We consider functions of the form $f(R,T)=R+\lambda T^\epsilon$ where $\epsilon<1$.
 We find that for all models with $\epsilon<0$, the Universe transitions to exponential growth at late times, just as it does in the standard cosmological model, which corresponds to $\epsilon=0$.
 It also fits the type Ia supernova data slightly better than the standard cosmological model, without increasing the number of parameters of the theory.
 In contrast, the fits for $\epsilon >0$ rapidly become worse than the standard cosmological model.